 Finding Your Beard Shape

-Since every beard is special, there is no one set of rules that applies to everyone.
-For year-round care, we’ve compiled her thoughts on shaping shorter, cooler beards and managing longer beards over time, too.
+Since every beard is special, there is no one set of rules that applies to finding the best beard style for you.
+For year-round care, we’ve compiled here thoughts on shaping shorter, cooler

-“When I look at a face, I look at it as a landscape,” says Accattato.
+“When I look at a face, I look at it as a landscape,” Accattato tells The Manual.
 “I’m looking at structure.
 I love to see the top of the cheekbones, and I like everything to be in proportion.
 I think if you have a very narrow face, a big heavy beard is kind of overpowering, but if you have a wider face, you can do a wider beard.
 Just keep it in proportion with your bone structure.”

 If you’re going to rock a beard, you could consider longer locks.
 While a close-cropped beard looks just fine with short hair, a longer beard with short hair might not be the best fit for your look. “[Your beard] has to be in proportion to the hair on your head,” says Accattato.
 “I’m one who likes harmony and symmetry.
 So as long as there’s a balance, I think it works.
 It’s hard if you have thinning hair and you’re wearing a big heavy beard; I think it’s out of proportion.”